-Pop Up Playground are Australia’s leading designers of live games, immersive play and digitally supported street sports.
-We have made games for the City of Melbourne, Bell Shakespeare, the Melbourne Symphony Orchestra and the State Library of Victoria.
-Pop Up Playground hosts Fresh Air, Melbourne’s International Festival of Games and has presented games in Copenhagen and New York.
+Pop Up Playground were Australia’s leading designers of live games, immersive play and digitally supported street sports.
+We made games for the City of Melbourne, Bell Shakespeare, the Melbourne Symphony Orchestra and the State Library of Victoria.
+Pop Up Playground also forged many international links, including running two separate international games festivals in Melbourne, and presenting games overseas, including in Copenhagen and New York.

 What is it that Pop Up Playground actually does?